apps/svelte.dev/content/docs/svelte/01-introduction/01-overview.md

 ## `$derived.by`

-For complex derivations that don't fit inside a short expression, use `$derived.by` which accepts a function:
+For complex derivations that don't fit in a short expression, use `$derived.by` with a function:

 ```svelte